Debra L. Greenberger is an experienced commercial and civil rights litigator.

 - Obtained a $2 million settlement for a man who died of untreated alcohol withdrawal while incarcerated at Manhattan Detention Complex.
 Livermore v.
 City of New York.

-- Currently represents African-American college student who was the victim of police shooting in Westchester County.
+- Obtained a settlement on behalf of an African-American college student who was the victim of police shooting in Westchester County.
 Cox v.
 Village of Pleasantville.

 - Successfully represented John Doe Anti-Terrorism Officer, a high-profile anti-discrimination case on behalf of a former member of the elite Cyber Unit of the New York Police Department.
 John Doe Anti-Terrorism Officer v.
 City of New York.